daattali/beautiful-jekyll/2018_readings.md

 **Discussion Questions:**

-1. What consitutes good evidence for fluctuating selection, especially if its maintained by many loci with small effects?
+1. What constitutes strong evidence for fluctuating selection, especially if the trait under fluctuating selection is maintained by many loci with small effects?

 2. What are the benefits (or consequences) of fluctuating selection for long-term changes in the environment?